dandy472/ML_study/README.md

-HomeWork from DLS Study in ML (sem 1)
+HomeWork from DLS Study in ML (autumn 2025 sem 1)